CM Punk: Second City Saints (2002–2004)

+The Second City Saints avenged their loss to the Prophecy by defeating them to retain the titles at Generation Next.
+They held the titles throughout the summer before eventually losing them to The Havana Pitbulls at Testing The Limit.
 In mid-2004, Punk faced off against ROH World Champion Samoa Joe for the championship in a three-match series.
 On June 12 at World Title Classic, the first match resulted in a 60-minute time limit draw, when neither Punk nor Joe could pin or cause the other to submit within the allotted 60 minutes.
 On October 16 at Joe vs. Punk II, they wrestled to a second 60-minute draw.
 In addition to Joe vs. Punk II becoming Ring of Honor's bestselling DVD at the time, the match received a five-star rating by famed wrestling journalist Dave Meltzer of the Wrestling Observer Newsletter.
 It was the first match in North America to receive a five-star rating in seven years, the last one being the first-ever Hell in a Cell match between Shawn Michaels and The Undertaker at Badd Blood: In Your House in 1997.
 Joe ended the series by defeating Punk in the third and final match on December 4 at All-Star Extravaganza 2, in which there was a no-time-limit stipulation.